Invoke-Automation/IALogging/docs/Write-LogWarning.md

 ```

 ## DESCRIPTION
-The Write-LogWarning calls the WriteWarning method on all registerd LoggingChannels.
+The Write-LogWarning calls the WriteWarning method on all registerd LoggingChannels in the LoggingChannelList.

 ## EXAMPLES